developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Stay Awake
 Used to configure whether the Display stays awake (prevent automatic time out and turn off) when the device is connected to external power.

-- When a value of ***Off*** is chosen, the Display does NOT stay awake and the Display automatically turns off even when the device is connected to external power.
+-***Off***- the Display does NOT stay awake and the Display automatically turns off even when the device is connected to external power.

-- When a value of ***On*** is chosen, the Display stays awake and does not automatically time out and turn off when the device is connected to external power.
+-***On***- the Display stays awake and does not automatically time out and turn off when the device is connected to external power.

 ### Blanking Mode Signal
 Used to select the Signal that is used to trigger automatic Display Blanking and should be specified only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.

 ### Blanking Mode Signal Polarity
-Used to select the Polarity of the Signal that is used to trigger automatic Dislplay Blanking and should be specified only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.
+Used to select the Polarity of the Signal that is used to trigger automatic Display Blanking and should be specified only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.

 ### Blanking Mode Signal Debounce Delay
-Used to select the Debounce Delay that is used for the Signal that is used to trigger automatic Dislplay Blanking and should be specified only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.
+Used to select the Debounce Delay that is used for the Signal that is used to trigger automatic Display Blanking and should be specified only if the value ***Blank When Triggered by Signal*** is chosen for the Managed Configuration **Display Configuration - Blanking Mode**.

 -----